Wael1122/waa/Neofetch-vs-Screenfetch.md

     - Do you *really* need it?
 - There's inconsistent use of `printf` / `echo`.
     - Pick one, use it.
 Don't mix and match.
+- There's  still traces of backticks used through the script.
+    - You're using bash, there's no reason not to use. `$()`

 ## How does Neofetch differ from Screenfetch?